LarionovaAnastasia/covid19-tweets-classification/README.md

 The goal of this project is to create a three-way polarity (positive, negative, neutral) classification system for tweets.
 We'll use the external dataset of Coronavirus tweets, pre-trained word embeddings vectors GLOVE and Keras Sequential model to create an engine capable of classifying each tweet as positive, negative or neutral.

+**Repo structure**

+This repo includes the following files:

+- The Jupyter notebook used for this project (notebook.ipynb);
+- 'Models' directory containing trained models

 **Used data**